sonic-net/SONiC/doc/DHCPv4_Gateway/DHCPv4_gateway.md

 ### Overview

+A vlan can support multiple subnets/interfaces.
+Some of these interfaces (ideally all except one) can be marked as 'secondary'.

+Secondary addresses do not support DHCP (with dhcp relay).
+Dhcp relay agent will insert its primary address in dhcp request, and dhcp server should assign addresses from primary range only.

-'Subnets' specify the primary subnet of a vlan (IPv4;IPv6).
-When a dhcpv4 packet is forwarded via dhcprelayagent, it embeds its own gateway address as 'giaddr' for return communication.
+When a dhcpv4 packet is forwarded via (isc) dhcprelayagent, it embeds its interface's gateway address as 'giaddr' for return communication.
-In case of multiple interfaces, dhcprelayagent misconfigures this giaddr to any of the interfaces.
+In case of multiple (primary) interfaces, dhcprelayagent randomly (mis)configures this giaddr to any of the interfaces.
-This change fixes this behaviour by explicitly specifying the primary interface/gateway.
+This design fixes this behaviour by marking some interfaces as secondary, and explicitly specifying the primary interface for dhcp relay agent's gateway.

-This primary subnet is stored in db as 'subnets' of VLAN.
+Secondary interface increases the number of IPs supported by switch without affecting live workloads.
+Such IPs will be used for virtualized machines on existing baremetals.
+This also provides finer control for different workloads from network security.

+This feature is limited to IPv4-only.

 ### Requirements

-1. Support a new member 'Subnets' of VLAN in config_db.
+1. Support a new member 'secondary' of VLAN_INTERFACE in config_db.
-2. Support parsing and assignment of subnets from minigraph to config_db.
+2. Support parsing and assignment of subnets from minigraph/json to config_db.
-3. Support specifying subnet's first address as gateway address to command line arguments to /usr/sbin/dhcrelay as -g.
+3. Support specifying non-secondary interfaces' gateway address to command line arguments to /usr/sbin/dhcrelay as -g.
 4. isc-dhcp/dhcrelay to support '-g gateway' argument, by porting an existing patch.

 ### Architecture Design

 This HLD doesn't propose any sonic architectural changes.
 It follows the existing architecture of sonic - open source asc-dhcp is used for its dhcpv4 requirements.
-This HLD prposes to enhance the dhcpv4 capability by avoiding ambiguity in dhcpv4 packets wrt giaddr field.
+This HLD proposes to enhance the dhcp-relay (v4) capability by avoiding ambiguity in dhcpv4 request packet's giaddr field.

 ### High-Level Design